Homewood Road Church stands on the corner of Homewood Road and Sandpit Lane.

 We are a Church of all ages, backgrounds and experiences seeking and sharing God’s love and purpose in our local community and throughout the world.

-Services will take place every Sunday morning at 11 am from January 2019 and on several Sunday evenings between September and June at 6.30 pm.
-See "What's On" for details.
+Services take place every Sunday morning at 11 am and on Sunday evenings between April and October at 6.30 pm.
+See "" for details.

 In addition to this, the Church premises are well used by many local groups for a wide range of activities.